Nazulka/WD-Buzzwords/README.md

 Heroku cloud platform was used to deploy and host this app by following the steps below:

 * **Set up workspace for Heroku:**
-    * In the terminal window of your IDE, create a requirements.txt file to contain all applications and dependencies required to run our app.
+    * In the terminal window of your IDE, create a requirements.txt file to contain all applications and dependencies required to run the app.

         ``` pip3 freeze --local . requirements.txt```
     * Create a Procfile (always with a capital P and no file extension!) - required by Heroku, to know which file runs the app.